Reliable soil analysis

 Biological : the viability of the specimen.

-Recommendation : Nutritional recommendations tailored to the farmer’s culture.
-Considering the joint characteristics of the soil and the plant.
+Recommendation : Nutritional recommendations tailored to the farmer’s crop, taking into account the combined characteristics of the soil and plant.

 Control of soil fertility (fertilization)